 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh significantly more than asphalt shingles.
-For these jobs, we route a reinforced 30-yard container equipped with a heavier floor plate and ribbed sides to our Lowboy; the low-wall profile allows us to cap the fill volume well below the visual rim to maintain legal axle weight.
-We also manage mixed loads through our general construction debris service for your site needs.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load; these materials weigh significantly more than asphalt per square.
+We route a reinforced 30-yard low-wall bin onto a lowboy for these jobs: the unit features a heavier floor plate and denser, ribbed sides.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+Reach out for our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover